 Our main way of achieving our aims is to bring UK and other Commonwealth parliamentarians together to learn from each other.
 By "parliamentarians" we mean not just those who serve as elected or appointed representatives but also officials who serve their parliaments.
 This sometimes involves UK parliamentarians working with colleagues from just one or a small number of parliaments.
-At the other end of the spectrum we organise and participate in larger-scale activities involving delegates from a wide range of countries and territories.
+At the other end of the spectrum, we organise and participate in larger-scale activities involving delegates from a wide range of countries and territories.

-The pandemic and accompanying restrictions transformed how we had to work, and opened our eyes to new ways of working, some of which will endure.
-This year has seen a gradual evolution from "virtual only" at the start to a calculated mix of in-person, hybrid and virtual activity.
-We have tested different approaches and platforms, listened to feedback (including from within the team) and managed to engage a good range of speakers and delegates throughout.
+The period saw a welcome return to more in-person activity.
+There was a clear appetite for this richer learning and networking experience from UK and partner parliamentarians.
+We continue in parallel to use virtual platforms where appropriate or necessary.
 A fuller description of the activities and achievements of CPA UK, and their impact, is available in our Annual Review, accessible via our website www.uk-cpa.org, which also has extensive further material on our work.
 Some highlights: